sourcegraph/handbook/content/ops/bizops/ab-testing.md

 - Evaluating versions of button placement, CTAs, landing pages
 - Evaluating different messaging and positioning statements

+The higher the initial conversion percentage, the easier it will be to acheive a sample size quickly, but the tougher it could be to see a meaninful increase.

 #### Bad A/B test candidates

 - Launching a new key feature backed by product and UX research: success can be measured directly with an adoption metric (there is an easier way)